15 January 2025

 UNIVERSALIST ju.nə'vər.səl.əst adjective.
 Believing all humanity will (eventually) be saved.

-I’ve mentioned before how pagans believe good people go to heaven, and bad people to hell.
-I should mention there’s a minority among them who believe there is no hell.
-Nope, not even for genocidal maniacs.
-Everybody goes to the same afterlife, and if you’re a westerner that’d be heaven.
-There might be some karmic consequences; you might find yourself in the suckier part of heaven.
-But considering it’s heaven, it’s not bad.
+Generally, pagans believe good people go to heaven, and bad people to hell.
+There’s a minority among them who believe there is no hell—not even for genocidal maniacs; everybody goes to the same afterlife, and if you’re a westerner that’d be heaven.
+There might be some karmic consequences to the afterlife, like you might find yourself in the suckier part of heaven; but it’s all heaven, so it’s not that bad.

-Y’see, these folks figure God is love.
-Don’t we Christians teach that?
-Why yes we do.
-1Jn 4.8 And God loves everyone—“for God so loved the world” Jn 3.16 and all that.
-So why would a loving God throw people in hell?
-Especially for something as minor as not believing in him?—which most of the time is really an honest mistake.
-Doesn’t sound very loving of God to toss someone into hell just because they were born in some part of the world where they were never taught God properly—be it North Korea, Nepal, Mali, or Mississippi.
+The reason many pagans believe this, is because they believe the universe is benevolent, or believe God is love.
+Which he is!
+1Jn 4.8 And he does love everyone; “for God so loved the world” Jn 3.16 and all that.
+So they figure a loving God would never throw people into hell, especially for something so minor as not believing in him—which is an honest mistake, most of the time.
+Hardly sound loving of God to toss someone into hell simply because they were born in a part of the world where they were never taught God properly, be it North Korea, Nepal, Mali, or Mississippi.

 Honest mistakes are like Calvinism: People try to defend God’s sovereignty, go overboard, and wind up teaching God’s secretly evil.
-But they are still pursuing God in the meanwhile.
+But if they’re honest mistakes, these people are nonetheless pursuing God despite their errors.
 And the Holy Spirit’s still producing love and patience and kindness in them, and still letting ’em into his kingdom.
 (Unless they’re only pursuing clever arguments, producing no fruit, and wind up some of those poor souls who’re mighty shocked Jesus doesn’t recognize ’em.
 Mt 7.23) The whole “honest mistakes” cop-out is a convenient excuse to ignore God, avoid obeying him, and dodge religion, church, and Christians.

-It’s a risky little game they’re playing, for Christ Jesus said not everyone’s getting saved.
+It’s a risky little game they’re playing, for Christ Jesus says not everyone’s getting saved.

 That’s the people who really thought they were Christian.
 How much chance does the “honestly mistaken” nontheist have?
 Well, God is gracious, so we’ll see.

-Though God absolutely does wants everyone saved, 1Ti 2.4 he knows full well many people want nothing to do with him, nor his kingdom.
+Though God absolutely does wants everyone saved, 1Ti 2.4 he knows full well many people want nothing to do with him.
+Nor his kingdom.
 They don’t want saving.
 Since God did create ’em with free will, he permits them to tell him no. He won’t force ’em into his kingdom.
 They don’t have to enter.
+But man alive are they gonna hate the alternative.

 Christian universalism.